TnS-hun/PtpUploader/README.md

+# No longer maintained

+I do not use this program anymore, so it is no longer maintained.
+Use [this](https://github.com/kannibalox/PtpUploader) fork instead.

+#### Original README

 With the PtpUploader's WebUI you can upload to PTP by specifying a torrent file and an IMDb or PTP link.
 There is also an automatic mode built-in that can check announcements from IRC or RSS and upload everything automatically.